Questions about signs? We’ve got answers.

 The quality of a letter, number, graphic, or symbol, which enables the observer to distinguish it from its surrounds or background.

-Enabling a person to find his or her way to a given destination thru the use of effective signs.
+Enabling a person to find his or her way to a given destination through the use of effective signs.

 A sign that is displayed in a window.